Why is oral hygiene so important?

 Electronic toothbrushes are safe and effective for the majority of patients.
 Oral irrigators (water spraying devices) will rinse your mouth thoroughly, but will not remove plaque.
 You still need to brush and floss in conjunction with the use of an irrigator.

 Some toothbrushes have a rubber tip on the handle; this is used to massage the gums after brushing.
 There are also tiny brushes (interproximal toothbrushes) that clean between your teeth.
 If these are used improperly, you could injure the gums, so please discuss proper use with Drs.
-Luczynski or McDonald.
+Luczynski, McDonald or Taddey.

 Toothpaste and Rinses